crystal-lang/crystal-website/_posts/2026-07-12-releasing-execution-contexts.md

 parallel.spawn { }
 ```

-You can keep it single-threaded if you don't need parallelism, or let users
+You can keep it single-threaded if you don't need parallelism.
+Or you can scale it to a fixed or flexible number of maximum parallelism.
-determine the parallelism through a `--threads N` argument.
+Or let users configure the parallelism at runtime, for example through a command line
+option (e.g. `--threads 8`) or an environment variable (e.g. `THREADS=8`).

 Your application, your choice.